Dota: Games

 The Dota series includes four games that are centered around competitive, online multiplayer gameplay.
-The original mod, Defense of the Ancients, is a community-created Warcraft III game mode developed with the Warcraft III World Editor that was first released in 2003.
-The franchise name, "Dota", is derived from the original mod's acronym, DotA.
+The original version, Defense of the Ancients, is a community-created Warcraft III custom map developed with the Warcraft III World Editor that was first released in 2003.
+The franchise name, "Dota", is derived from the original map's acronym, DotA.
 Dota 2, its standalone installment, was released as a free-to-play sequel in July 2013.
 The first spin-off, a digital collectible card game called Artifact, was released in November 2018.
 The second spin-off, an auto battler called Dota Underlords, was released in February 2020.

 The main installments in the series are multiplayer online battle arena games, where the player assumes control over a single character - a "hero" - from a large roster of characters and coordinates with their teammates to destroy their opponents' large structure called an Ancient, while defending their own.
-Unlike the original mod, which is largely derived from the setting of the Warcraft series, the standalone games share their own continuity.
+Unlike the original version, which is largely derived from the setting of the Warcraft series, the standalone games share their own continuity.
 Likewise, the standalone games utilize the Source game engine and Steam distribution platform - both developed by Valve.

 Defense of the Ancients (DotA)

-The installment which established the Dota intellectual property was the Warcraft III: Reign of Chaos custom mod Defense of the Ancients (DotA).
+The installment which established the Dota intellectual property was the Warcraft III: Reign of Chaos custom map Defense of the Ancients (DotA).
 Independently developed and released by the pseudonymous designer Eul in 2003, it was inspired by Aeon of Strife, a multiplayer StarCraft map.
-Before every DotA match, up to ten players are organized into two teams called the Scourge and the Sentinel - inspired by the factions from Warcraft lore - with the former in the northeast corner and the latter in the southwest corner of a nearly-symmetrical map.
+Before every DotA match, up to ten players are organized into two teams called the Scourge and the Sentinel—inspired by the factions from Warcraft lore—with the former in the northeast corner and the latter in the southwest corner of a nearly-symmetrical map.
 Using one of several game modes, the players each choose a single powerful unit called a "hero", who they are granted control of throughout the match.
 Heroes maintain special tactical advantages, in the way of their statistics, attack, and damage types, as well as abilities that can be learned and enhanced through leveling up from combat.
 Team coordination and roster composition are considered crucial for a successful match.
 The currency of the game is gold, which may be used for purchasing items that may enhance a hero's statistics and provide special abilities.
 Gold is awarded to players for destroying enemies and in increments on a rolling basis, while also being deducted for the death of one's hero.
 Heroes battle alongside weaker computer-controlled infantry units periodically dispatched in waves, who traverse three paths called "lanes", which connect the Scourge and Sentinel bases.
 Each lane is lined with defensive towers, which are not only more powerful the closer they are to their respective bases, but invulnerable until their predecessors are destroyed.
 At the center of each base is a central structure called an "Ancient", which is either the World Tree for the Sentinel or the Frozen Throne for the Scourge.
 To win a match, the enemy's Ancient must be destroyed.